 How long does it take to register a company in Malta?

-Do I need to have a physical address?
+Do I need to have a physical address to form a company in Malta?

 What capital does a Maltese company need?